SAP/ui5-webcomponents-react/README.md

 <a name="description"></a>
 ## Description

-Fiori for React is providing a Fiori-compliant React implementation by leveraging the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).
+`fiori-for-react` is providing a Fiori-compliant React implementation by leveraging the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).

 ### Explore our components
 You can play around with our components by visiting our [Storybook](https://github.com/pages/SAP/fiori-for-react/).